sajal353/r3f-jolt/README.md

 - `debug`: Enable debugging visualization (optional).
 - `mass`: The mass of the tapered capsule (optional).
 - `material`: Material properties for friction and restitution (optional).
+- `bodySettingsOverride`: A function to override Jolt body creation settings (optional).

-### Returns
+#### Returns

-A tuple containing a reference to the Three.js mesh, the associated Jolt physics body and shape, and the Three.js geometry.
+A tuple containing a reference to the Three.js mesh, the associated Jolt physics body, tapered capsule shape, and the geometry of the tapered capsule.

 ## `useTrimesh`

-A hook for creating a static or dynamic physics body based on a custom mesh.
+A hook for creating a physics-enabled trimesh.

-### Parameters
+#### Parameters

-- `mesh`: Object containing position and index information for the custom mesh.
+- `mesh`: Object containing position and index data for the trimesh.
-- `position`: The initial position of the custom mesh [x, y, z].
+- `position`: The initial position of the trimesh [x, y, z].
 - `debug`: Enable debugging visualization (optional).
 - `material`: Material properties for friction and restitution (optional).
+- `bodySettingsOverride`: A function to override Jolt body creation settings (optional).

-### Returns
+#### Returns

-A tuple containing a reference to the Three.js mesh, the associated Jolt physics body and shape, and the Three.js geometry.
+A tuple containing a reference to the Three.js mesh, the associated Jolt physics body, trimesh shape, and the geometry of the trimesh.